 The existence of non-native tree species will be accepted as an occasional feature of the canopy.
-To support a healthy and secure ground flora throughout which is indicative of the NVC site types within the woodland.
+To support a healthy and secure ground flora throughout which is indicative of the NVC site types within the woodland by maintaining light levels through continuous tree cover yet preventing over shading.
+Where appropriate, areas where mature beech, sycamore and other non-native species fail or are removed for safety issues enrichment planting will be introduced.
+Beech regeneration will be actively removed in these areas the dominance of this species contributes to the over shading of ground flora and the regeneration of native species.
 Safeguard species diversity by controlling the spread of invasive non-native ground flora.